awsdocs/amazon-vpc-user-guide/doc_source/Extend_VPCs.md

 **Note**
 EC2 instances that are in two different Wavelength Zones in the same VPC are not allowed to communicate with each other\.
 If you need Wavelength Zone to Wavelength Zone communication, AWS recommends that you use multiple VPCs, one for each Wavelength Zone\.
 You can use a transit gateway to connect the VPCs\.
 This configuration enables communication between instances in the Wavelength Zones\.
 Wavelength Zone to Wavelength Zone traffic routes through the AWS region\.
-For more information, see [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/)\.
+For more information, see [AWS Transit Gateway](http://aws.amazon.com/transit-gateway/)\.

 The following diagram shows how to configure your network so that instances in two different Wavelength Zones can communicate\.
 You have two Wavelength Zones \(Wavelength Zone A and Wavelength Zone B\)\.
 You need to create the following resources to enable communication:
 + For each Wavelength Zone, a subnet in an Availability Zone that is the parent Availability Zone for the Wavelength Zone\.
 In the example, you create subnet 1 and subnet 2\.
 For information about creating subnets, see [Creating a subnet in your VPC](working-with-vpcs.md#AddaSubnet)\.
 Use [describe\-availability\-zones](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-availability-zones.html) to find the parent zone\.
 + A transit gateway\.
 The transit gateway connects the VPCs\.
-For information about how to create a transit gateway, see [Create a transit gateway](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html#create-tgw) in the *AWS Transit Gateways Guide*\.
+For information about how to create a transit gateway, see [Create a transit gateway](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html#create-tgw) in the *Amazon VPC Transit Gateways Guide*\.
 + For each VPC, a VPC attachment to the transit gateway\.
-For information about how to create a transit gateway attachment to a VPC, see [Transit gateway attachments to a VPC](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-vpc-attachments.html) in the *AWS Transit Gateways Guide*\.
+For information about how to create a transit gateway attachment to a VPC, see [Transit gateway attachments to a VPC](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-vpc-attachments.html) in the *Amazon VPC Transit Gateways Guide*\.
 + Entries for each VPC in the transit gateway route table\.
-For information about how to create transit gateway routes, see [Transit gateway route tables](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-route-tables.html) in the *AWS Transit Gateways Guide*\.
+For information about how to create transit gateway routes, see [Transit gateway route tables](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-route-tables.html) in the *Amazon VPC Transit Gateways Guide*\.
 + For each VPC, an entry in the VPC route table that has the other VPC CIDR as the destination, and the transit gateway ID as the target\.
 For more information, see [Routing for a transit gateway](route-table-options.md#route-tables-tgw)\.

   In the example, the route table for VPC 1 has the following entry: